 Before getting to where I disagree, it is worth stressing the areas where I am in complete agreement with Dieter:

 - Need for Government to create limited ‘stakes in the ground’ (to use Greg Clark’s phrase).
 This means getting serious about a programmatic approach to nuclear.
-There were very promising signs in the Energy Security Strategy on this which may help tackle the ‘multi-decadal dithering’ which I wrote about here.
+There were very promising signs in the Energy Security Strategy on this which may help tackle the ‘multi-decadal dithering’.
 My long-term hope is you could build a market structure that would allow nuclear to compete with other technologies [see this thread], but I recognise that is a long way off and may never be possible for large-scale nukes.
 In the short term, we may need a stake for CCUS, including BECCS.
 But we should try and limit the stakes as much as possible.

 - Moving historical costs of renewables into a ‘bad bank’.
 I think taking the costs of necessary early support for renewables off consumer bills, an incredibly regressive way to pay for them, would help ease horrific pressures on bills [see this excellent Resolution Foundation work] in the short term.
 It would also help make electricity more attractive as a low carbon heating option (although recent prices spikes may have already made the flip on running costs for good quality heat pump installs vs boilers, see this compelling Jan Rosenow analysis).
 But they also need to be paid for — in the medium term, once gas prices fall, I would cover some of the revenue shortfall for Government through introducing a carbon tax on gas-use (potentially through including heating in the ETS).
 The Public First paper is the best I have seen on this.